Master’s Degrees in Health Information Management

 Education Levels of Health Information Majors

-In 2018-2019, 568 earned their master's degree in health information.
-This earns it the #34 spot on the list of the most popular master's degree programs in the nation.
+During the most recent year for which data is available, 567 people earned their master's degree in health information.
+This makes it the 36th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in health information at each degree level.